 Since these VLAN ports are VLAN aware and able to read VLAN VID tagged information on a frame and forward to the appropriate VLAN, typically tagged VLAN ports are used for uplink and downlink to other switches to carry and forward traffic for multiple VLANs across multiple switches.
 Tagged VLAN ports can be included as members for multiple VLANs.
 Computers and other edge devices are not typically connected to tagged VLAN ports unless the network interface on these device can be enabled to be VLAN aware.
+Select the tagged VLAN ports to add to the new VLAN.

-Static Tagged
+Static : Tagged

-1 2 3 4 5
+2 3 4 5

 All • • • • •